jacqschweiger/hopscotch/README.md

 - PDF shows iPad Pro (9.7 in) in horizontal view
 - Scrolls vertically
 - Objects instantiated with screenshot, author, and title properties
+- Assume screenshot, author, and title values are of type String
+- Assume if any one of screenshot, author, or title values is missing from API results, do not display that associated Project object in the HopscotchCollectionView
 - Asynchronous loading of images with SDWebImage pod
-- Assume screenshot, author, and title values are of type String
--